 Use: savory dishes, soups, teas, and even desserts.

 Nutmeg seeds are the fruit of the nutmeg tree.
-Sold whole or ground, it is a common flavoring in custards and creamed spinach.
+Sold whole or ground, it is a common slightly sweet and spicy flavoring in custards and creamed spinach.

 Use: pies, puddings, custard, cookies, and spice cakes.

 Substitute: ground cinnamon, ginger, or mace

 Oregano is a hardy, perennial herb that comes in many flavor varieties, from peppery to lemony to burn-your-tongue hot.
 Usually more flavorful when dried than fresh.

 Oregano is another herb that's high in antioxidants, and compounds that may help reduce inflammation, and fight bacterial and viral infections.
 It's used to treat stomach ailments, especially digestive issues.

 Substitute: marjoram, bail, or rosemary

 Paprika is the spice that is often sprinkled over your grandma’s favorite deviled eggs.
 It is a slightly sweet and bitter spice.

 It is packed full of Vitamin A responsible for visual health, and strengthening of the immune system, and may also have anticancer properties.